SigNoz/signoz.io/docs/instrumentation/dotnet.md

 dotnet run
 ```

-**Step 5: Setup OpenTelemetry binary as an agent in your machine**

-Go to [Setup OpenTelemetry binary](https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/) to Setup Otel Collector as agent that will collect telemetry data from your sample dotnet app and send it to SigNoz cloud.

-**Step 6: Generating some load data and checking your application in SigNoz UI**
+**Step 5: Generating some load data and checking your application in SigNoz UI**

 After the Otel collector is all set and running, and your too application is running, generate some traffic by interacting with it.

-For the sample-net-app that we built, go to [http://localhost:5256](http://localhost:5256) and refresh for a few times to generate some telemetry data.

 In the SigNoz account, open the `Services` tab.
 Hit the `Refresh` button on the top right corner, and your application should appear in the list of `Applications`.
 Ensure that you're checking data for the `time range filter` applied in the top right corner.
 You might have to wait for a few seconds before the data appears on SigNoz UI.